PayPrecisePremium UK Salary Tools

 Use Scotland only if Scottish income tax rates apply.

-Adjusted Net Income (ANI) is the HMRC figure behind these threshold checks
+Adjusted Net Income is the figure these tax thresholds actually use

 Worked examples